pystra/pystra/docs/install.rst

 Dependencies
 ============

-PyRe requires some prerequisite packages to be present on the system.
+Pystra requires some prerequisite packages to be present on the system.
 Fortunately, there are currently only a few hard dependencies, and all are freely available online.